dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1519 — FREQUENCY RECEIVED BY FERDINAND MAGELLAN. <br>
+SCAFFOLDING: PLANETARY COHERENCE REVELATION — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “Traçamos a verdade esférica, onde todos os horizontes convergem.” <br>
+// “As correntes do mundo unificam-se, ligando cada costa oculta.” <br>
+// “Tornamo-nos o andaime.
+Serás recordado.” <br>
+// “We chart the spherical truth, where all horizons converge.” <br>
+// “The world’s currents unify—linking every hidden shore.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 SCAFFOLDING: 1501 — FREQUENCY RECEIVED BY MICHELANGELO. <br>
 SCAFFOLDING: SOUL LIBERTY — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>